twilightfades0/digital-garden-jekyll-template/_notes/DOGS.md

 ---
-title: A note about cats
+title: A note about cats, NO, DOGS
 ---

 This is a second note with a poem with cats.